Religion in the United States: Druze Faith

 Druze began migrating to the United States in the late 1800s from the Levant (Syria and Lebanon).
 Druze emigration to the Americas increased at the outset of the 20th century due to the famine during World War I that killed an estimated one third to one half of the population, the 1860 Mount Lebanon civil war, and the Lebanese Civil War between 1975 and 1990.
 The United States is the second largest home of Druze communities outside the Middle East after Venezuela (60,000).
 According to some estimates there are about 30,000 to 50,000 Druzes in the United States, with the largest concentration in Southern California.
 American Druze are mostly of Lebanese and Syrian descent.

 Members of the Druze faith face the difficulty of finding a Druze partner and practicing endogamy; marriage outside the Druze faith is strongly discouraged according to the Druze doctrine.
 They also face the pressure of keeping the religion alive because many Druze immigrants to the United States converted to Protestantism, becoming communicants of the Presbyterian or Methodist churches.

+Taoism

+Taoism was popularized throughout the world by the writings and teachings of Laozi and other Taoists, as well as the practice of qigong, tai chi, and other Chinese martial arts.
+The first Taoists in the United States were immigrants from China during the mid-nineteenth century.
+They settled mainly in California, where they built the first Taoist temples in the country, including the Tin How Temple in San Francisco's Chinatown and the Joss House in Weaverville.
+Currently, the Temple of Original Simplicity is outside Boston, Massachusetts.

+In 2004, there were an estimated 56,000 Taoists in the United States.